How Long Should a Proposal Be?

 The true answer to “how long should a proposal be?” is it depends.

 Considering your audience is essential to determine the appropriate proposal length.
-Certain clients will only spend time to carefully read the executive summary and the budget while giving a quick skim of the rest.
+Certain clients will only spend time carefully reading the executive summary and the budget while giving a quick skim of the rest.
 Other clients are seeking a deep dive into your work plan and your team’s qualifications.

 A strong understanding of your readers’ requirements and preferences will allow you to draft a document with the correct length for your client.